kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/weather/README.md

-# Fivetran_Connector_SDK
+# Fivetran_Connector_SDK: Weather Data
  ## Quickly build a custom weather data connector using the Fivetran SDK

 [Fivetran's Connector SDK](https://fivetran.com/docs/connectors/connector-sdk) allows you to code a custom data connector using Python and deploy it as an extension of Fivetran.
 Fivetran automatically manages running the connector on your scheduled frequency and manages the required compute resources.

 This is a simple example for how to work with the fivetran_connector_sdk module.

-It shows the use of a requirements.txt file and a connector that calls a publicly available API to get the weather forecast data for Myrtle Beach in South Carolina, USA.
+It shows the use of a connector.py file that calls a publicly available API.

 It also shows how to use the logging functionality provided by fivetran_connector_sdk, by logging important steps using log.info() and log.fine()

 See the [Technical Reference documentation](https://fivetran.com/docs/connectors/connector-sdk/technical-reference#update) and [Best Practices documentation](https://fivetran.com/docs/connectors/connector-sdk/best-practices) for details.

+## Weather data from the National Weather Service API

+This script retrieves weather forecast data for **Cypress, Texas**, including forecast period names, start and end times, and temperature.
+The data is stored in Fivetran using the SDK's upsert operation.

+**Example usage**: This script demonstrates how to pull weather forecast data from a public API, providing a straightforward example of using the Fivetran Connector SDK for syncing data.

 ## Quick reference bash commands for running in the VS Code terminal